Cape Wickham Golf Links

 If you get around the bunkers and find the fairway, there are a thousand options for how to play the remainder of the hole.
 Just pick your option carefully, because the cliff on the left and a huge bunker on the right protect the punchbowl-like green.

-The 149-yard par 3 eleventh is an absolute wowser of a golf hole!
+The 136-meter (149-yard) par 3 eleventh is an absolute wowser of a golf hole!
 The hole runs parallel to the ocean, and the waves crash on rocks so close that it feels like your feet could get wet at any moment!
-Just hit a straight ball, else your feet won’t be the only thing getting wet!
+Just hit a straight ball, or else your feet won’t be the only thing getting wet!

-At only 326-yards, the par 4 twelfth tempts you to go big or go home.
+At only 295 meters (326 yards), the par 4 twelfth tempts you to go big or go home.
 The safe play is to aim at the bunkers and knock a mid-iron somewhere out there in the fairway.
 But with the course record safely out of reach, I grabbed 3-wood and took an aggressive line.
-We loved everything about twelve and have added it to our list of favorite golf holes of the world!
+We loved everything about twelve and have added it to our list of favorite golf holes in the world!

 An Incredible Finish

-I studied our course guide on the 179-yard par 3 seventeenth, measuring, reading, calculating, and watching before finally putting my faith in a 6-iron.
+I studied our course guide on the 164-meter (179-yard) par 3 seventeenth, measuring, reading, calculating, and watching before finally putting my faith in a 6-iron.
 I struck it solidly but watched it land on the back half of the green and run out long.
 The story of my day!

 Menekse meanwhile, continued her decent round.
 Her tee shot landed just left of the green, which is the perfect spot, but her ball surprisingly didn’t roll on.
 Unphased, she dropped a money-winning 2&1 putt that saw her and Greg close the door on Rod and me.